-Due to the terms-of-service limitations mentioned earlier, it is not possible for neurotic to distribute a client secret file that would avoid presenting you with this notice.
+3. Due to the terms-of-service limitations mentioned earlier, it is not possible for neurotic to distribute a client secret file that would avoid presenting you with this warning.
 This policy exists because open source desktop applications can be modified by anyone with access to the system at any time, making it impossible for Google to certify that the mutable app has any particular identity and is safe.
-If you trust the application and are willing to proceed, click "Continue".
+If you trust the application and are willing to proceed without Google's stamp of approval, click "Advanced" to reveal more text, and then click "Go to Quickstart (unsafe)", which will take you past this warning.